apache/celeborn/docs/deploy.md

 **Important: Only Flink batch jobs are supported for now.
 Due to the Shuffle Service in Flink is cluster-granularity, if you want to use Celeborn in a session cluster, it will not be able to submit both streaming and batch job to the same cluster.
 We plan to get rid of this restriction for Hybrid Shuffle mode in a future release.**

-Celeborn release binary contains clients for Flink 1.14.x, Flink 1.15.x, Flink 1.16.x, Flink 1.17.x, Flink 1.18.x, Flink 1.19.x and Flink 1.20.x, copy the corresponding client jar into Flink's
+Celeborn release binary contains clients for Flink 1.16.x, Flink 1.17.x, Flink 1.18.x, Flink 1.19.x and Flink 1.20.x, copy the corresponding client jar into Flink's
 `lib/` directory:

 Copy `$CELEBORN_HOME/flink/celeborn-client-flink-<flink.version>-shaded_<scala.binary.version>-<celeborn.version>.jar` to `$FLINK_HOME/lib/`.

 ### Flink Configuration
-Celeborn supports two Flink integration strategies: remote shuffle service (since Flink 1.14) and [hybrid shuffle](https://nightlies.apache.org/flink/flink-docs-stable/docs/ops/batch/batch_shuffle/#hybrid-shuffle) (since Flink 1.20).
+Celeborn supports two Flink integration strategies: remote shuffle service (since Flink 1.16) and [hybrid shuffle](https://nightlies.apache.org/flink/flink-docs-stable/docs/ops/batch/batch_shuffle/#hybrid-shuffle) (since Flink 1.20).

 To use Celeborn, you can choose one of them and add the following Flink configurations.